pvdz/zeparser3/tests/testcases/let_declaration/binding_generic/let_newline_ident/gen/newline_in_strict_function/await.md

 `````
 throws: Parser error!
-  Attempted to create a `let` binding on special reserved keyword `await` but: Await is illegal outside of async body with module goal
+  Attempted to create a `let` binding on special reserved keyword `await` but: Await is illegal as var name with module goal

 function f() {
   "use strict";